RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 ***NOTE:*** you should perform these tests with the arms unplugged.

-***NOTE*** To test individual board, you need to bypass relay, FOLLOW instruction on the [wiki:sawIntuitiveResearchKitTutorial/ESTOP#a3Debugging ESTOP] page.
+***NOTE*** To test individual board, you need to bypass relay, FOLLOW instruction on the [ESTOP](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP) page.

 Motor power can be disabled by hardware interlocks (relays, e-stop) or by software, so it is necessary to first inspect the hardware setup.
 Specifically, the e-stop cable harness is usually designed to daisy-chain the safety circuit between multiple controllers.
 Thus, if you wish to individually test controllers, you may need to temporarily modify your e-stop cable harness.
-See [wiki:sawIntuitiveResearchKitTutorial/ESTOP this page] for further instructions.
+See [this page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP) for further instructions.

-Once the e-stop cable harness is suitably modified, the simplest solution is to use the QLA utility `qladisp` ([https://github.com/jhu-cisst/mechatronics-software/wiki/Example-Programs Mechatronics Examples]) for each board on your hardware and try to enable/disable power(press `p` key) with and without your wired E-stop engaged.
+Once the e-stop cable harness is suitably modified, the simplest solution is to use the QLA utility `qladisp` ([Mechatronics Examples](https://github.com/jhu-cisst/mechatronics-software/wiki/Example-Programs)) for each board on your hardware and try to enable/disable power(press `p` key) with and without your wired E-stop engaged.

 * When the power is ON you should have:
  * `MV` LED should be green (MV stands for motor voltage)